Obsessi0n/Nau3D_Terrain_Generator/README.md

 We decided to create a terrain similar to Minecraft using vertex shadders, geometry shadders and fragment shadders.

-We used the geometry shadders to draw a cube with 24 vertex and 6 faces, and we calculated it's height using perlin noise.
+We used the geometry shaders to draw a cube with 24 vertex and 6 faces, and we calculated it's height using perlin noise.

-On the fragment shadder we used another perlin noise to decide what texture the cube should have.
+On the fragment shader we used another perlin noise to decide what texture the cube should have.

 All these parameters can be changed in runtime.